FilipKlaesson/FilipKlaesson.github.io/_pages/cv.md

 * Team Lead & System Architect, 2021 - 2022
   * <sub>Saab AB, Stockholm, Sweden</sub>
-  * <sub>Saab AB I managed a team responsible for developing an automated adaptable data mesh used to store and serve sensor data in a data fusion platform.
+  * <sub>I managed a team responsible for developing an automated adaptable data mesh used to store and serve sensor data in a data fusion platform.
 Along with guiding the team, I focused on architectural system design and development.
 The role also included customer relations and requirement definition.</sub>

 * Data Scientist & Software Developer, 2020 - 2021
   * <sub>Saab AB, Stockholm, Sweden</sub>